Recovery takes hold at Britain's Vodafone

 Saying BT was offering the choice of investment or competition, he said: "this is holding the country to ransom."

-"We think this country needs more fibre, not more copper.
+"We think this country needs more fiber, not more copper.
 This country needs more broadband, not more expensive football," he said, in reference to BT spending heavily on sports rights.

 (Editing by Paul Sandle and Mark Potter)